-In analytics, bias is a situation where your benchmark group is not representative of your program group.
+In analytics, bias is a situation where your benchmark group is not representative of your target group.
 As a result, your assessment of the results of the program can be wrong, leading to bad decisions.

 Let me be very honest here: bias can be hard to recognize, even for experienced analysts.
 Moreover, even if you recognize the presence of bias, it is often hard to explain how and why this bias was introduced.
-Too often, by the time you come across a “wonderful” piece of biased analysis and recognize the shortcomings, the “good” news has traveled all over the organization, and it is almost impossible to stop this train.
+Too often, by the time you come across a “wonderful” piece of biased results and recognize the shortcomings, the “good” news has already traveled all over the organization, and it is almost impossible to stop this train.

 I have no better way to teach about bias than to provide real life examples of analyses that were biased.
 My hope is that the readers will see how similar analyses in their own businesses may have the same problem, and will take steps to eliminate bias.